Michael Cohen’s Lawyer Says Trump Could Have Committed This Impeachable Offense In Revealing Interview

 Most legal experts suggest that Trump asking for the investigation into Flynn to be dropped is obstruction of justice.
 However, Trump claimed that Flynn was allegedly fired after lying to Vice President Mike Pence about a meeting he conducted with a Russian official.

-Donald Trump’s longtime lawyer Michael Cohen surprised many observers when he came out against the President.
+Donald Trump’s longtime lawyer Michael Cohen surprised many observers when he came out against the president.
 Cohen’s attorney Lanny Davis represented President Bill Clinton during the Monica Lewinsky scandal.

 Amenities in the building where Michael Cohen bought an apartment include a Turkish bath, a 75-foot lap pool, a fitness center, an arcade and a concierge service that books private aircraft https://t.co/tubcxJWB6M